rnaudi/metrics/README.md

 ### Part 4: Detecting real failures

-Finally, let's see what happens when something actually breaks.
-At window 40, we inject a failure: $T_2$ drops from 0.9 to 0.3 (70% of requests now fail at step 2).
-The red-shaded region shows the post-failure windows.
+Finally, let's see what happens when something actually degrades.
+At window 40, we inject a failure: $T_2$ drops from 0.9 to 0.8 (step 2 success drops by 10 percentage points).
+The shaded region shows the post-failure windows.

 #### 4.1 Failure detection at low volume

 ![C(t) with control limits – failure in T2, 100 requests](images/plot11.png)

-With 100 requests per window, the failure is visible but not super clean. $C(t)$ drops and most post-failure windows sit below the baseline, but there's enough noise that a few windows might not trigger a threshold-based alert.
+With 100 requests per window, the degradation is detectable but noisy. $C(t)$ drops from ~73% to ~65%, and most post-failure windows sit below the baseline, but there's enough natural variation that a few windows might not trigger a threshold-based alert.
 You'd want to require multiple consecutive bad windows before paging.

 #### 4.2 Failure detection at high volume

 ![C(t) with control limits – failure in T2, 1M requests](images/plot12.png)

-With 1M requests per window, the failure is unmistakable. $C(t)$ drops like a stone and stays far below the control limits.
+With 1M requests per window, even this relatively small degradation (10 percentage points) is immediately obvious. $C(t)$ drops cleanly below the control limits and stays there.
 Every single post-failure window would trigger an alert.
 Detection is instant and unambiguous.

 **Takeaway**: Real failures are detectable at any volume, but high volume gives you faster, cleaner detection with fewer false positives.